January 2, 2016

 A Focus on Sustainability and Community

 It’s no accident that Baldor decided to establish headquarters in the South Bronx.
 The company believes “a business is only as strong as the most vulnerable members of its communities”.
-By doing business in the Bronx, Baldor aims to provide necessary employment to local residents as well as build on its success through corporate partnerships with organizations that include Part of the Solution (POTS), Edible Schoolyard NYC, Food Bank of NYC, City Harvest and others.
+By doing business in the Bronx, Baldor aims to provide necessary employment to local residents as well as build on its success through corporate partnerships with organizations that include Part of the Solution (POTS)

 The Road to Zero Waste

 Food waste is increasingly being positioned as a climate change issue.
 According to the Environmental Protection Agency

 , “in the U.S., food is the largest component of municipal solid waste and accounts for a significant portion of methane emissions and thus, any zero waste plan for NYC has to address this part of the municipal waste.”
 On Earth Day 2015, Mayor de Blasio presented the OneNYC plan, which set forth a vision of sending zero waste to landfills by 2030.

 At Baldor, the person leading the zero waste effort is Thomas McQuillan, a business analyst and manager of Baldor’s food waste reduction initiative, called SparCs.
 A long-time entrepreneur at heart, he joined Baldor Specialty Foods about a year ago with little food experience but a strong background in distribution.